THE LIFE COACH SCHOOL PODCAST – Episode 281

 Now, consider this:

+I really want to think about this.
+Me in 12 weeks.
+Me in 12 months.
 What gifts do I want to give my 50-year-old-self?
 My 60-year-old-self?
 Early retirement?
 A Masters degree?
 A strong right knee?
 100% positive relationships?

 “I am the bridge right now between my past self and my future self.
 My past self has given me so much… I’m so thankful.
 But I’m also super excited about my future self.”